AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/variableAttributes.rst

 Locked permanently
 ^^^^^^^^^^^^^^^^^^

-**NOT IN V2 YET!**
+**NOT IN Engine v2 YET!**

 Same as the locked function above, but now the **user cannot override** the setting.

 Don't format
 ^^^^^^^^^^^^

-**NOT IN V2 YET!**
+**NOT IN Engine v2 YET!**

 When checked, **formatting will not be applied to the number** after the user has finished entering the number.
-For example, the number 123456 is usual displayed as 123,456.
+For example, the number 123456 is usually displayed as 123,456.
 With formatting turned off, it's displayed as 123456.

 This is useful, for example, if you have a binary input variable, so using the thousand separator doesn't make sense.